-And finally I've seen, that there are many youtube videos about sampling theory, and probably at least as many resources on the net.
+And finally I've seen, that there are many youtube videos about sampling theory, and even more text resources on the net.

-That concludes our section about filtering, although we'll see it again in the next section.
-Filtering prevents or at least reduces sampling artefacts by low-passing the image signal and then sampling in the pixel centres.
+That concludes our section about sampling theory and filtering, although we'll see it again in the next section.
+Filtering prevents or at least reduces sampling artefacts by lowpassing the image signal and then sampling in the pixel centres.
 These samples are then used as the pixel colour.